 At St Joseph Institute for the Deaf, we believe all children can have quality access to sound.
 Our on-site audiology department can help make this belief a reality for your child.

-We work with the family through the process of determining appropriate amplification and achieving maximum benefit from their device(s).
-To accomplish this, our early intervention patients (birth to 3 years) are seen once a month in order to monitor the stability of the hearing, to fit and adjust devices to ensure access to all speech sounds, and to watch for signs of ear infection.
+Our youngest patients (birth to 3 years) are seen once a month to monitor the stability of the hearing, to fit and adjust devices to ensure access to all speech sounds, and to watch for signs of ear infection—a common childhood ailment that can temporarily compound the effects of a hearing loss.
+You, the parent, become an integral partner in setting your child’s goals.
+Once set, our staff will work with you to determine appropriate amplification to meet those goals.

 - Otoacoustic Emissions Screening